nevermore-org/spotter-map-cli/README.md

-# spotter-map-tool
+# spotter-map-cli

-Needs to have the tyria.jpg map from https://thatshaman.com/files/maps/ placed in root folder.
+Works offline with either the tyria.jpg map or the map tiles from https://thatshaman.com/files/maps/ placed in root folder.
+Also possible to create a map using the GW2-API tiles service directly.